ALTITUDE

 What is the AI deployment overhang?

 The deployment overhang is the gap between what AI tools can technically do and what organisations actually ask them to do.
 Research shows AI agents can handle tasks lasting five hours, but in practice most people use them for tasks under a minute.
-Most organisations are using a fraction of their existing AI capability.
+Separate survey data shows that time savings — the original entry point for most AI use — is no longer the primary benefit reported by experienced users.
+The gap isn't just about how much you use AI.
+It's about what you use it for.

 Not panic, but pay attention.
-Major software companies have seen significant stock drops as investors price in AI disruption.
+Major enterprise software stocks dropped 20-37% in early 2026 as investors price in AI disruption.
 The practical takeaway: review your software subscriptions with fresh eyes.
-Some categories may be replaced by AI-native alternatives.
+Some categories — particularly tools that aggregate, summarise, or route information — may be replaced by AI-native alternatives.
 But large organisations move slowly, and most existing software won't disappear overnight.